PegasusMKD/rest-graphql/README.md

          or in total 40200 records (each collection totals 20000 records)
  - Big collection fetch
-   - If I try to fetch 200 Posts & their sub-collections using only JOINs (defaulted by Spring Data) it takes ~60s to fetch & parse the data, while with the functionality, I get ~5s
+   - If I try to fetch 200 Posts & their sub-collections using only JOINs (defaulted by Spring Data) it takes ~60s to fetch & parse the data, while with this library's functionality, I get ~5s